 Springfield is a very small city located in the state of Georgia.
-With a population of 2,889 people and two constituent neighborhoods, Springfield is the 215th largest community in Georgia.
+With a population of 2,993 people and four constituent neighborhoods, Springfield is the 229th largest community in Georgia.

-The per capita income in Springfield in 2010 was $17,683, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $70,732 for a family of four.
+The per capita income in Springfield in 2018 was $62,703, which is wealthy relative to Georgia and the nation.
+This equates to an annual income of $250,812 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.

-Springfield is an extremely ethnically-diverse city.
+Springfield is a very ethnically-diverse city.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springfield residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Springfield include German, English, French , and Italian.
+Important ancestries of people in Springfield include Irish, German, Scots-Irish, English, and European.

 The most common language spoken in Springfield is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Portuguese.